This page provides guidance to New Zealand providers seeking to deliver a programme offshore.

 Who can apply?

-Tertiary education providers can apply for offshore programme approval.
+The following tertiary education providers can apply for offshore programme approval:

 Tertiary education providers seeking to be offshore providers must be signatories to the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.